S is for Safe, at Last!

 This overriding sense of security is something I frequently feel grateful for, particularly when I’m walking the dog in the forests near our village or travelling alone.
 It’s one of the many reasons I’m happy I moved here.

 How safe do you think Portugal is?
 Let me know what you think in your comments.

 If you’re thinking of moving to Portugal, or any other country for that matter, you’ll need to do your homework.
-This book, A Better Life for Half the Price (affiliate link), and various extra support components is a useful read to help you decide if becoming an expat is right for you.
+Start by reading this article Better Life For Half The Price In Portugal And 17 Other Countries.